bkrem/msc-thesis/draft/ch4.md

 ### 4.4.1 The View
 Within the MVC pattern, views are the component responsible for the graphical representation of the application's – or in this case the system's – data models<sup>[(Krasner, Glenn E., and Stephen T. Pope.
 "A description of the model-view-controller user interface paradigm in the smalltalk-80 system."
 Journal of object oriented programming 1.3 (1988): 26-49.)](http://heaveneverywhere.com/stp/PostScript/mvc.pdf)</sup>.
 Although a view may also be described as "a visual representation of models that present a filtered view of the current state"<sup>[(Learning JS Design Patterns)](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#detailmvc)</sup>, the parallels between the MVC pattern and QuantiTeam's structure become somewhat less applicable.
 While the client-side React Native app does of course act as a filtered graphical representation of the blockchain's models, it also contains its own local state and therefore deviates from the typical description of an MVC view somewhat. **TODO is this worth arguing?**

-- blurb on View in MVC
-- Parallel to MVC somewhat breaks down here, as React Native app has its own local state.

 ### 4.4.x Emulating Strict Typing
 One of the key elements in designing and implementing a well-defined client-side application for this system was the ability to define types in a static manner and compose union and intersection types with Facebook's Flowtype.
 The author found that having to think in terms of explicit, strict type constraints made the React Native app's code more robust and helped create better abstractions, as JavaScript's dynamically-typed nature seemed more of a hindrance rather than a tool when the goal was to enforce types between a client and the system's API.